josh-hs-ko/Thesis/README.md

 #### Thesis.Ornament.Algebraic.FundamentalTheorems
 Two fundamental theorems about algebraic ornaments and classifying algebras.
-*The AOOA Theorem:* Algebraic ornamentation by a classifying algebra produces an isomorphic datatype.
+*The AOCA Theorem:* Algebraic ornamentation by a classifying algebra produces an isomorphic datatype.
-*The OAAO Theorem:* A classifying algebra derived from an algebraic ornament is isomorphic to the algebra of the ornament.
+*The CAAO Theorem:* A classifying algebra derived from an algebraic ornament is isomorphic to the algebra of the ornament.

 #### Thesis.Ornament.Algebraic.Fusion
 Fold fusion theorems for algebraic ornamentation.